 Rayleigh-B\'enard convection, consisting of a fluid layer of depth $H$ confined between plane parallel boundaries is a canonical system used for studying buoyancy-driven flows.
 The two boundaries have temperature difference $\Delta T$ and a constant gravitational field of magnitude $g$ points perpendicular to the boundaries.
 The Rayleigh number \be Ra = \frac{g \alpha \Delta T H^3}{\nu \kappa}, \ee provides a non-dimensional measure of the buoyancy force.
 Here, $\alpha$ is the thermal expansion coefficient, $\nu$ is the kinematic viscosity and $\kappa$ is the thermal diffusivity.
-In most systems of interest, the flow is strongly driven such that $Ra \gg 1$.
+In most systems of interest, the flow is strongly driven such that $Ra \gg \textcolor{black}{Ra_{c},}$ where $Ra_c$ is the critical Rayleigh number for the onset of convection.
 In the presence of a background rotation with angular frequency $\Omega$, the resulting convective dynamics are considered rotationally constrained, or quasi-geostrophic (QG), when viscous forces and inertia are both small relative to the Coriolis force.
 In non-dimensional terms, quasi-geostrophy is characterized by small Rossby and Ekman numbers, respectively defined by, \be Ro = \frac{U}{2 \Omega H }, \qquad E = \frac{\nu}{2 \Omega H^2}, \ee where $U$ is a characteristic flow speed.
 In addition, the Reynolds number is given by $Re = U H/ \nu = Ro/E$; QG turbulence is characterized by $Re \gg 1$, and therefore $E \ll Ro \ll 1$.